Expertiner/css_fundamentos/README.md

 - [Curso gratuito Git e Github #15 - Fazendo Fork de um repositório](https://www.youtube.com/watch?v=n_GEGPuNNRA&t=141s) - This helped me at forking a repository on GitHub.

 - [Aprenda tudo sobre positions do CSS em 25 minutos](https://www.youtube.com/watch?v=kEBrkPNv4Zk) - This helped me at understanding better the `position` css property and its values, specially `relative` and `absolute`.

+- [How can I Remove .DS_Store files from a Git repository?](https://stackoverflow.com/questions/107701/how-can-i-remove-ds-store-files-from-a-git-repository) - This helped me at removing the .DS_Store file from the GitHub repository.

 ## Author